 How do I learn cultural questions in Chinese for better understanding

-To learn cultural questions in Chinese for better understanding, you can follow these approaches:
+To learn cultural questions in Chinese for better understanding, focus on these approaches:

 References